kshulgina/codetta/README.md

 2. Generating an alignment summary file
 3. Inferring the genetic code from the alignment summary file

 Step 1 (profile HMM alignment) is by far the more computationally intensive step of the analysis.
+Currently, the alignment is set up to run locally, which for a 4 Mb genome would take about 10 minutes (on a MacBook Pro).
 If you plan to analyze many genomes (or large genomes), we recommend parallelizing across many machines on a computing cluster.
 We provide instructions on how to do this below.

-If you are looking to reproduce results from [Shulgina & Eddy (2021)](https://www.biorxiv.org/content/10.1101/2021.06.18.448887v1), please follow the README at [this git tag](https://github.com/kshulgina/codetta/releases/tag/v1.0) which has more specific instructions.
+If you are looking to reproduce results from [Shulgina & Eddy (2021)](https://elifesciences.org/articles/71402), please follow the README at [this git tag](https://github.com/kshulgina/codetta/releases/tag/v1.0) which has more specific instructions.
 We can also provide the alignment summary files for any genomes analyzed in Shulgina & Eddy (2021) upon request.

 ## Download and setup